 Printing with a Laser Printer

 For this method, I used my trusty laser printer and general copy paper.
-What’s fantastic about this technique is that you don’t need special paper or trips to a copy center; you can do it right from home.
+What’s fantastic about this technique is that you don’t need fancy laser printer transfer paper or trips to a copy center; you can do it right from home.
 One crucial step to remember is that if your image contains text (like the wreath image I used), you must reverse it.
 Failing to do so would result in backward text on the breadboard.
 Here’s an article on creating mirror images.
 I find it quite easy to achieve on my iPhone.

 Note: I had originally read that this application only works with a laser printer, however, I have since learned you may use an inkjet printer as well.